 A New Name and a New Billet

 With her partner in gaol for six months, Edith needed to find a new ‘billet’ and new employment.
 This was not going to be easy with a conviction for theft attached to her name.
 It would be easier to assume a new identity, and so Edith Black became Alice Edith Newman.
 In April she gained employment at the Silver Grid.
-The couple’s young boy was put in the care of a Mrs Birss, who had a boarding house in Papanui.
+The couple’s young boy was put in the care of a Mrs Birss who had a boarding house in Church Street, Papanui.

-It was Saturday evening, October 16, 1909 when Alice steps out after work in the company of John Warwick.
-They walk near Strange’s Department Store in Manchester street where Read is waiting for Alice – by appointment – outside the Public Fruit Market.
+It was Saturday evening, 16 October 1909, when Alice steps out after work in the company of John Warwick.
+They walk near Strange’s Department Store in Manchester street where Read is waiting for Alice ‘by appointment’ outside the Public Fruit Market.

 Alice stops to speak with Read whilst Warwick walks on.
-The ‘ever present Roberts’ is seen on the other side of the road.
+The ‘ever-present Roberts’ is seen on the other side of the road.

-Read had made an appointment with Alice to go to Papanui that evening, but when they meet up she tells him that she is going to the pictures with Warwick instead, as he has been ‘a good friend to her.’
+Read had made an appointment with Alice to go to Papanui that evening, but when they meet up she tells him that she is going to the pictures with Warwick instead as he has been ‘a good friend to her.’

 Read is not at all happy about this and so follows them.
-Instead of going to the pictures, the pair continue to walk and when they reach Latimer Square, Read challenges Alice about her lie.
+Instead of going to the pictures, the pair continue to walk and when they reach Latimer Square Read challenges Alice about her lie.
 Alice is annoyed and tells him he has no business to follow them.
-She and Warwick walk on, and return to the Silver Grid about 10.30 pm.
+She and Warwick walk on and return to the Silver Grid about 10.30 pm.

 Alice and Warwick step out again on the following afternoon.
 It is Sunday and they go out for tea in town, returning to the boarding house at ten in the evening.
 Roberts is spotted waiting on a corner near the Silver Grid.
 On seeing Warwick in Alice’s company, he demands to know what he is doing with her.
-Warwick doesn’t understand what he is talking about, and says as much.
+Warwick doesn’t understand what he is talking about and says as much.
 Roberts refuses to believe him and beckons to Read, who is waiting across the street, to come over.
 “What is this woman to you?” he asks Read, who replies “She is my wife.”